susiegriggo/Phynteny/README.md

 python generate_training_data.py -i genbank_files.txt -o training_dataset.pkl -max_genes 120 -gene_cat 4 -c 11
 python train_model.py ...
 ```
 This command generates training data including prophages with a maximum of 120 genes where each contains at least four different PHROG categories.
 The output data is separated into 11 different chunks which can be used for training with k-fold validation.

 **WARNING** Without a GPU training will take a very very long time!

-scripts are included to test your train models.
-Can refer to the included notebooks.
+Scripts are included to test and train models.
+Can refer to the included notebooks to help choose optimal thresholds and evaluate performance.

 ## Bugs and Suggestions
 If you break Phynteny or would like to make any suggestions please open an issue or email me at susie.grigson@flinders.edu.au

 ## Citation
 TODO